fullstory-morgue/fll-builder/usr/share/fll-builder/templates/sidux/README.txt

 Network being up, you may want to klick on the konversation icon to get some help from irc at #sidux.com.
 Please use unique nicknames instead of the default ones prompted to you, otherwise we have too many web-sidux-xxx online.

+How to install to harddisk:

+Open k-menu - sidux and go to knx-installer or call knx-installer from a konsole.
+We use ext3 filesystem as default and we recommend to use it on fresh installs.
+Reiserfs is not really taken care of anymore, and ext3 will be easily upgradable to ext4, when that gets usable.
+The other parts of the installer are self explanatory.

 How to install graphics drivers for ATI or NVIDIA cards:

 The new script for installation of graphics drivers is called: install-sidux-binary-gfx Run it from console as root.
 It will choose the right driver for your card, build a deb and install it and change xorg.conf accordingly.
 Just restart X afterwards.